ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods.md

 ---

-18. Can you explain the concept of feature importance in a Random Forest?
+Q. When would you choose a Random Forest over other machine learning algorithms?

 <details><summary><b>Answer</b></summary>